-L. Tender procedures
+K. Tender procedures

-1. The IPHC will consider tenders based upon a lump sum for the completion of each charter region regardless of the number of days within the allowable period that are required.
+- 1. The IPHC will consider tenders based upon a lump sum for the completion the study regardless of the number of days within the allowable period that are required.
 In addition to this lump sum, the vessel will receive 10% of the net sales of all Pacific halibut.
 The IPHC cannot guarantee the amount of fish caught or prices received from the sale of the fish.
-The IPHC will pay 50% of the tender price once a charter agreement is signed by all parties and work in a given charter area has commenced.
-The remaining 50% of the tender price will be paid upon the completion of said charter region.
-Any stations not fished successfully will result in the tender amount being prorated by station and reduced by the applicable

-- amount.
-The vessel's share of Pacific halibut (10%) and bycatch (50% in the US) revenue will be paid within 20 days after the offload payment monies are received by the IPHC Secretariat. - 2.
-All tenders must be submitted on the appropriate VESSEL TENDER FORM provided by the IPHC.
-You may submit a tender for a specific charter region, separate tenders for multiple regions, or a single tender applicable to any region. - The IPHC is not restricted as to the nationality of the vessels it contracts for operation in any charter region and will contract according to its own best interests.
+The IPHC will pay 50% of the tender price once a charter agreement is signed by all parties and work has commenced.
+The remaining 50% of the tender price will be paid upon the completion of the study.
+The tender amount will be prorated if fewer than 50 sets are completed.
+The vessel's share of Pacific halibut (10%) be paid within 20 days after the offload payment monies are received by the IPHC Secretariat. - 2.
+All tenders must be submitted on the appropriate Vessel Tender Form provided by the IPHC. - 3.
+The IPHC is not restricted as to the nationality of the vessels it contracts for operation in any charter region and will contract according to its own best interests.
 Also, vessels need not be licensed for Pacific halibut fishing in Canada or the U.S.A. to be eligible. - 4.
 The IPHC will not be obligated to accept the tender with the lowest bid or any tender received and will contract according to its best interests.
-Vessels will be rated using the following criteria: - 1) seaworthiness and general condition of the vessel and its equipment, - the vessel's availability within the schedule determined solely by the IPHC Secretariat. - 3) the vessel captain's experience and fishing record, - 4) the qualifications of the selected crew, - 5) IPHC operating costs (tender amounts) - 6) Previous interactions with the IPHC and its Secretariat, experience with the IPHC FISS, scheduling flexibility, and ability to take additional Secretariat are other factors to be potentially considered in the decision-making process. - 5.
-Both fixed and snap gear vessels are welcome to bid on ALL IPHC Charter Regions. - Tenders must be electronically submitted no later than 23:59 hours Pacific on 8 August 2023 in order to be included in the initial review.
+Vessels will be rated using the following criteria: - 1) seaworthiness and general condition of the vessel and its equipment, - 2) the vessel's availability within the schedule determined solely by the IPHC Secretariat, - 3) the vessel captain's experience and fishing record, - 4) the qualifications of the selected crew, - 5) IPHC operating costs (tender amounts) - 6) previous interactions with the IPHC and its Secretariat, experience with the IPHC FISS, scheduling flexibility, and ability to take Secretariat are other factors to be potentially considered in the decision-making process. - 5.
+Both fixed and snap gear vessels are welcome to bid.

+- Tenders must be electronically submitted no later than 23:59 hours Pacific on 6 July 2025 in order to be included in the initial review.
 However, this request for tender will remain open until filled. - 7.
 If we can be of assistance in filling out the Vessel Tender Form or answer any questions, please contact the IPHC Secretariat.

-IPHC Secretariat

-International Pacific Halibut Commission

-2320 W. Commodore Way, Suite 300

-Seattle, WA 98199-1287

-206-634-1838 | www.iphc.int
+IPHC Secretariat International Pacific Halibut Commission 2320 W. Commodore Way, Suite 300 Seattle, WA 98199-1287 206-634-1838 | www.iphc.int